cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 {{< /gsHighlight >}}

-The DNSRecord type can be connected to an instance or directly to an IP.
-In this case the (associated) public IP will be added to the list of resources.
+The DNSRecord type can be connected to an instance, or directly to an IP.
+In this case, the (associated) public IP will be added to the list of resources.